YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Fatal: This indicates that the process required more stack space than was available in memory.

 Action: Reduce the stack when you get a STACKCRIT error.
-This error terminates the image.
+This error terminates the process.

 -------------------
 STACKUNDERFLO